eeshwar1/Temporal/README.md

 # Settings

 * Time can be set to be displayed in 12 hour or 24 hour format
-* Users can select one of 3 themes for the clock and calendar
+* Users can select one of 4 themes
     * Night - a dark theme
     * Daylight - a light theme
     * Rainy - a theme with subtle colors denoting a rainy day (except for the purple :) )
+    * System - mimics the system colors of macOS

 # Screenshots